+From security deposit laws to evictions, there is always a legal process to follow.
 After the passing of Bill SB 18-015 in 2018, removing squatters has become significantly easier in Colorado.
 It was passed with the aim of protecting landowners in circumstances such as long military deployments and extended vacations.

 To remove a squatter under the new law, all you have to do is sign a document under penalty of perjury.
 This will then alert the police that there are squatters living on your property without your consent.

 With this bill in place, as a Denver homeowner, it means that you are saved from going through the laborious and often stressful state’s eviction process to remove the squatters.